h01ger/piuparts/README_server.txt

  that are actually testable will be reissued by piuparts-master (and the "old" log will be deleted at that time).
-Logs that are marked for recycling but have not been rechecked due to missing/failing dependecies will be deleted anyway if they are older than expire-(old|fail)-days.
+Logs that are marked for recycling but have not been rechecked due to missing/failing dependencies will be deleted anyway if they are older than expire-(old|fail)-days.

 * "reschedule-old-count" (global, section) is the maximum number of